pickyourtrail_logo

 Must-See Sections:

-• Sembcorp Cool House - a cloud forest electronically controlled simulated glasshouse.
+• Sembcorp Cool Conservatory—a simulated cloud forest in a climate-controlled glasshouse.

-• VIP Orchid Garden - Orchids of famous people and world leaders.
+• VIP Orchid Garden—hybrids named after celebrities and world leaders.

 • Heritage Orchid Garden